ArkEcosystemArchive/ark-node/README.md

 - Removed UI for stability and security reasons
 - Changed some constants (block rewards, blocktime etc...)
 - Added simple PBFT before forging new block
-- Ditch addresses from the protocol in favor of publicKeys to prevent from collisions, using base58 check (similar to bitcoin)
+- Ditch addresses from the protocol in favor of bitcoin like system, enabling HD Wallet
-- Added vendorField as first iteration of smart bridge
+- Added 64 bytes vendorField as first iteration of smart bridge
 - Made peers management entirely in-memory for efficiency
 - Strengthened the transaction management and broadcast (reject often, reject soon)
 - Rearchitect with relay nodes and forging nodes, relay nodes broadcasting only block headers (still ongoing).